 How often do I need to be assessed?

-Part 64 introduces competency checks for people who are authorised to taxi aeroplanes.
+Part 64 introduced competency checks for people who are authorised to taxi aeroplanes.

 Competency checks are required every five years.
-So if you want to continue taxiing a class-rated or type-rated aeroplane, you need to have a current taxi certificate for that aeroplane class or type rating.
+If you want to continue taxiing a class-rated or type-rated aeroplane, you need to have a current taxi certificate for that aeroplane class or type rating.

 Want to know more?